Carly53/Class/README.md

-# Class
+# MITx:6.00.1x
-Code I wrote in class
+Code I wrote for the the course MITx: 6.00.1x Introduction to Computer Science and Programming Using Python